gitpod-io/retired-gatsby-website/src/blog/prebuilds.md

 Sounds an awful lot like continuous integration (CI).
 Except there’s a subtle difference: CI checks if everything still fits together, i.e. does the code still build and do the tests still pass?
 The result of continuous integration is a test report and a bunch of built binaries/Docker images/update sites/APK files/you get the point.
 A CI build does not give you a ready-to-code workspace.
 But it tells you that the next time you want to build your software things will likely be fine.
 > Continuous Development means that your code is built before you even open it.
 Once you open an IDE on your project, everything is ready to go.

 The result of *continuous development* is a ready-to-code workspace.
-The second you open your IDE you can start working because all dependencies have been downloaded, indices updated, code generated and compiled, a̶n̶d̶ ̶c̶o̶f̶f̶e̶e̶ ̶h̶a̶s̶ ̶b̶e̶e̶n̶ ̶b̶r̶e̶w̶e̶d̶.
+The second you open your IDE you can start working because all dependencies have been downloaded, indices updated, code generated and compiled, ~~and coffee has been brewed~~.
 Your dev environment has done all the things you’d otherwise do manually, except you didn’t have to trigger them or watch them finish.

 ## How could we build this?